Jane MacRae

 Jane MacRae is a Canadian film and television editor.
 She is most noted for her work on the 2019 film The Cuban, for which she received a Canadian Screen Award nomination for Best Editing at the 9th Canadian Screen Awards in 2021.

-Her other credits have included the films Blood Hunters and 22 Chaser, and the television series Endlings, Odd Squad, Dino Dana and Lockdown.
+Her other credits have included the films Blood Hunters, 22 Chaser and The Dancing Dogs of Dombrova, and the television series Endlings, Odd Squad, Dino Dana and Lockdown.